ExaDigiT/Documentation/RAPS.rst

-Resource Allocator and Power Simulator (RAPS) documentation
+Resource Allocator and Power Simulator (RAPS)
 ===========================================================

 RAPS is one of the modules used by the ExaDigiT framework.